 The Township Clerk is responsible for conducting all Township, County, State, Federal and School Elections held in West Bloomfield Township as well as for voter registration.

-The next election is to be held will be on Tuesday, March 10, 2020, for the Presidential Primary.
-The Clerk’s Office will update this page as more information becomes available.
+There are no elections scheduled at this time.
+The Clerk’s Office will update this page with election information as information becomes available.
 You may also visit the Oakland County Clerk’s website for election information as it becomes available.

 Please see links below for all pertinent election information.